wdp-beta/developer-starter-kit-hello-data/about.md

 ***
  TODO:
-  * replace all stage1 URLs with public URLs (e.g. for direct links to Swagger specs)
+  * replace all stage1 URLs with public URLs
+   * swagger specs
+   * starter kit home page (currently points to stage1)
 ***

 # About the Hello Data! application